laxa88/time-tracker/README.md

 ## Features

 - When a tracked app is active, a timer will start counting.
-- If you switch between different apps, the timer will resume for the corresponding app.
+- If you switch between different tracked apps, the timer will resume for the corresponding app.

 ![img](./docs/001.png)

-- If the user moves to a different app, the timer will turn grey and pause counting.
+- If the user switches focus to an untracked app, the timer will turn grey and pause counting.
-- If there is no use activity while the app is active, the timer will also pause after a timeout.
+- If there is no use activity (mouse movement or clicks or keyboard presses) while the app is active, the timer will also pause after a timeout.

 ![img](./docs/002.png)